imhotepper/fend-webpack/README.md

 At the server side level the number of sentences returned can be configured because this is a parameter of the aylien api.

+## Run locally

+The project can be started locally.
+In order to run it the following steps must be executed:

+- use `npm install` or `yarn` in order to install dependencies
+- start the webpack-dev server and the express server using `npm run dev` or `yarn dev`

 ## Deploying

 ### WIP